-In 2018, oystermen leasing oyster beds in the Nansemond River filed a petition for declaratory judgment against the City of Suffolk and the Borrower alleging that they had intentionally designed and operated their storm water system (Suffolk) and sanitary sewers (both) to discharge contaminants onto the oystermen's oyster beds (leased from the Virginia Marine Resources Commission), resulting in condemnation of their oysters by the Virginia Department of Health.
-In September 2019, the Suffolk Circuit Court granted demurrers filed by Suffolk and the Borrower and dismissed the oystermen's petition.
+In 2018, oystermen leasing oyster beds in the Nansemond River filed a petition for declaratory judgment against the City of Suffolk, Virginia, and HRSD alleging that they had intentionally designed and operated their storm water system (Suffolk) and sanitary sewers (both) to discharge contaminants onto the oystermen's oyster beds (leased from the Virginia Marine Resources Commission), resulting in condemnation of their oysters by the Virginia Department of Health.
+In September 2019, the Suffolk Circuit Court granted demurrers filed by Suffolk and HRSD and dismissed the oystermen's petition.
 On May 18, 2020, the Supreme Court of Virginia agreed to hear the oystermen's appeal.
-Briefing was completed by late July 2020, oral arguments are estimated to occur in late 2020.
+On December 10, 2020, the Virginia Supreme Court affirmed the lower court decision dismissing the petition.